 The European Referendum 2016

-The same observation could be made of the European Referendum.
+The same observation applies to the European Referendum.
 Why not a Europe-wide convention followed by a Europe-wide referendum?
 Look at what we have now:

 The Brexit campaign seems to feature no two supporters who have the same model for what happens after a vote in their favour.
 They have been so fixated on getting out, they have no plans for what happens when they do.
 This is the Wile E Coyote approach to politics.
 This character never looks where he’s going and periodically runs over the edge of a cliff, hangs in the air with his legs running, looks down and then falls.